 Post a Job/Internship

-CareerBridge is our office's online system containing jobs, internships, events, career management tools and more.
-Employers using the system are able to view student resumes, post jobs and internships, search resumes, participate in career events, manage on-campus recruiting and report MIT hires.
+Employers seeking to hire MIT students for internships and/or fulltime jobs are encouraged to review the Recruiting at MIT page to develop a successful recruiting strategy.
+MIT’s Global Education and Career Development (GECD) uses CareerBridge to manage internship and job postings annually.
+CareerBridge is an online career management system containing jobs, internships, events, schedules and more.
+Employers using the system are able to search and view student resumes, post jobs and internships, participate in career events, manage on-campus recruiting schedules and report MIT hires.

-There is a minimum fee of $30 per job/internship posting through CareerBridge, and the fee covers 90 days of posting.
-Please email us to change your expiration date.
-If your posting will be associated with on-campus interviewing/recruiting event in our office, the $30 posting fee will be waived/refunded.
+There is a fee of $30 per job/internship posted through CareerBridge, and the fee covers 1 to 90 days of posting.
+If you need a shorter or longer duration for your posting please email firstname.lastname@example.org with the requested timeframe.
+If the job or internship posting is associated with on-campus interviewing in our office, the $30 posting fee will be waived/refunded.

 Create a CareerBridge Account*: